-Blockchain under the spying glass series
+Blockchain under the spying glass series II

 Centralised vs decentralised models

 Currently, the majority of business, social and government platforms incorporate traditional centralised models, where they serve as a regulator and admins and validators for all operations that take place on the platform.
-This can be view as a default setting for limiting an environment where participants are not granted with absolute freedom over the data they store and also the data they exchange with other users on the platform.
+This can be viewed as a default setting for limiting an environment where participants are not granted with absolute freedom over the data they store and also the data they exchange with other users on the platform.

 These advantages are inherent to products and their digital life extension on blockchain.
 Items can be featured with digital passports inclusive of validated facts and full history of origin with time stamps and immutable records on the decentralised network.